 I can’t exactly say whether words like founder or entrepreneur represent a particular job profile.
 As an entrepreneur, it really doesn’t matter what you studied previously.
 If you haven’t founded one or two companies, you can’t be prepared for these kinds of jobs.
 You have to take responsibility for your own company every day.
 Every day you have to be an all-rounder and bear the responsibility for all aspects and employees in your given field.
 For this reason, it’s especially important that you master your craft.

 My craft is Information Systems.
-From 2006-2012, I studied Information Systems at the University of Bamberg with a focus on Information Systems, Information Technology and Business Administration and Management.
+I studied Information Systems at the University of Bamberg with a focus on Information Systems, Information Technology and Business Administration and Management.
 The skills that my craft has brought me are a mix of a lot of things.
-A combination of lectures, practical projects at the university, a student work placement at Siemens AG, an internship abroad in Singapore and my first modestly successful company founding over the last 6 years is what makes every day fun and what helps me master every task.
+A combination of lectures, practical work at the university, working student activities at Siemens AG, an internship abroad in Singapore and a first business start-up, was what makes me enjoy every day again to cope with all tasks.

 I founded Blinks Labs GmbH with 3 friends while I was still writing my thesis in Professor Weitzel’s department.
 Our team is extremely “heterogeneous.”
 Two of us studied Business Administration and Management, one studied Psychology and then there’s me - the techie with business administration leanings.
-Together with a team that’s grown to over 10 people and another dozen freelancers, we’re working on our first product: Blinkist.
+Together with a team we’re working on our first product: Blinkist.
 Everyone wants to be smart and learn new things.
 However, many of us don’t have the time or motivation to engage in all of the things that interest us.
 To solve this problem, we’ve developed an iPhone app that incorporates innovative content to make knowledge acquisition mobile and flexible.
 Blinkist therefore makes it possible to read books that you want.
 In less than 20 minutes, and for only a little money, we convey all the core content of current bestsellers!

 Waking up every morning and not HAVING to work, but rather WANTING to work, not having to meet a certain quota of hours, but rather completing tasks as efficiently as possible is what excites me most about my job.
 And that’s why I founded my own company.
 I think everyone can start their own business if they have a good idea.
 However, it does require a lot of courage and work.
 Since job offers with good wages and range of duties aren’t uncommon, you have to believe in yourself and your idea and work hard for it.